WastefulNick/npst-2020/README.md

 I then proceeded to painstakingly find r3 and r7 for all of the 26 feed bytes by looking at the register and manually filling it out in the Python script.
 After torturing myself for what felt like an eternity, I finally got the complete feed: `5053547b666962306e616363315f306e6574316d335f7034647d` which when ran with the program printed `Korrekt!`.
 I then converted the hex to ASCII, and got the flag: `PST{fib0nacc1_0net1m3_p4d}`.

 ## December 13th
 NPST had received a message over fax, but no one in the office understood the message.
 It appeared to be hex-encoded, but hex-decoding it didnt give anything meaningful.
 Included was the file `melding.txt`.
 At first glance the challenge reminded me of one they had in last year's CTF, titled `Linebreak it till you make it`.
 It was a file with 0's and 1's, and when resized the correct way and ctrl + f'ing for 1, you would see the flag.
 This did however not work for this challenge, I tried ctrl + f for all hex values, with no result.
 I then spent probably hours reading up on fax, and trying to somehow convert the data to a fax document or similar.
 After a long break, I came back to the challenge.
-I looked at the output from a Python script I made at the start:
+I looked at the output from a Python script I made at the start, which printed the frequency of every character:
 ```py
 unique = {}